 August 10, 2019

 “What wildlife can I see when I stay at Tulemar?”.
-It’s one of the most asked questions we get, and guests are always blown away when we tell them there is a high chance they’ll see monkeys, sloths, toucans, macaws, and lizards when staying in Tulemar.
+It’s one of the most asked questions we get, and guests are always blown away when we tell them there is a high chance they’ll see monkeys, sloths, toucans, macaws, and lizards right from their vacation rental when staying in Tulemar.
 (We can thank our amazing friends at The Sloth Institute of Costa Rica for that!)
 In fact, our guests often tell us they see more wildlife inside Tulemar than they do in the National Park, and that has us feeling mighty proud if we do say so ourselves.

 But what about marine wildlife?
 Lucky for you, August and September are common months for migrating whales to have babies.
 This means that they are active and often seen during daily excursions with Tulemar’s partnering tour company, Sunset Sails.